 Group Insurance Scheme for employees or members comes extremely handy when one has aged dependent parents.
 There is an inverse relationship between the insured’s age and the premium costs.
 This is due to the fact that the probability of requiring medical attention increases as you age.
 As a result, if one needs to insure their parents (especially above the age of 50 years), the premium amount can become exceedingly high.
 This is where a group medical plan becomes extremely helpful.
 Most of these policies cover dependent parents (or parents-in-laws) of the primary policy holder without any riders.

 Due to the volume of business involved, insurance companies generally appoint a relationship manager to employers or organizations offering Group Mediclaim policies.
 This spoc assists the members in hospital paperwork and resolves their queries.
 This kind of assistance is generally not available with individual health plans.

 Additional Read: What Should You Include in Your Group Health Insurance Policy?

 “Employee Care” is one of the most sought after non-monetary perquisites.
 A good health cover not only takes care of the financial expenses but also provides the much-needed peace of mind to the employees or group members.

 A group insurance scheme for employees gives the message that the employer cares about their (and their family’s) well-being.
 The result is a motivated workforce who look forward to giving their best to the organization.

-Organizations/ employers can customize the offerings of the Group Health Plans as per the needs of their employees.
+Organizations/ employers can customize the offerings of the group health insurance plans as per the needs of their employees.
 This ensures that the policyholders benefit even more from the health plans.
-For example, if majority of the employees are in the age bracket of 30-40 years, the organization may prefer to focus more on preventive check-ups, etc.
+For example, if the majority of the employees are in the age bracket of 30-40 years, the organization may prefer to focus more on preventive check-ups, etc.